- Grade Level:

 Everyone knows the song "Yankee Doodle," but no one knows who wrote it.
 Most musical historians agree that it was composed in the 1750s.
 In 1755, a British soldier sang the song while he was making fun of tired, dirty American soldiers who fought with the British against the French and Indians.
 The song makes fun of Americans for thinking that a feather was as attractive as a macaroni hairstyle.
 Twenty years later, American soldiers fighing in the Revolutionary War sang the song as they marched into battle against the British.
 Bands played it at sites of military victories, and the song became an unofficial national anthem.

-- Give each student a copy of the "Yankee Doodle" lyrics (pick up from the Visitor Center).
+- Give each student a copy of the "Yankee Doodle" lyrics.
 Read the song aloud, modeling fluent reading.
 If possible, have students listend to a recording of the song after your reading.

 - Read the poem as an echo reading with the class.
 You read two lines, and the students read them back to you.
 Continue until you have read the entire poem.